RoadieHQ/marketing-site/content/docs/scaffolder/manipulate-yaml-file/index.md

         this: will be extended by the scaffolder action
 ```

-We use this action to create a basic yaml file into the root of the workspace with the content:
+We use this action to create a YAML file into the root of the workspace with the content:

 ```yaml
 # template.yaml